niloc079/Parents/README.md

 ### OpenDNS
 URL: https://www.opendns.com/
 DNS Server(s): 208.67.222.222, 208.67.220.220
-Action(s): Signup for an account, sdet your rules (i.e. Allow games, no gambling), setup dynamic DNS on a workstation that is usually at home, adjust custom error responses (Notifies user of block), update your DNS settings.
+Action(s): Signup for an account, set your rules (i.e. Allow games, no gambling), setup dynamic DNS on a workstation that is usually at home, adjust custom error responses (Notifies user of block), update your DNS settings.
 Cost: Free

 ### CloudFlare